-In addition to the concerns of researchers about the release of sensitive information, other problems with the publication in the NRGL can also occur.
-For example, in many projects several institutions cooperate with one another.
+- In addition to the concerns of researchers about the release of sensitive information. - In many projects several institutions cooperate with one another.
 Technical reports then belong to one institution only, if they only cover a certain autonomous part of the project.
 Alternatively, research can be done cooperatively by several institutions.
 In this case, when one of them decides to save the report in the NRGL, the approval of other participating parties will be needed.
-This can be decided either at the time of publication, or in advance in the contracts between researchers.
-In user presentations are done in Power Point and then it is again up to the author whether he puts his lecture at public disposal.
+This can be decided either at the time of publication, or in advance in the contracts between researchers. - In user presentations the approach of the lecturing researcher to the presentation is crucial.
+Most presentations are done in Power Point and then it is again up to the author whether he puts his lecture at public disposal.
 But there are also those who give their lectures impromptu, and they can hardly be forced to prepare essentially a new publication in addition to their presentation.